American Airlines AAdvantage MileUp℠ Card review: Earn 10,000 miles and a $50 credit

 When you fly American Airlines, you’ll save 25% on inflight purchases of drinks or snacks when you pay with your card.

-Citi Private Pass gives Citi customers early access to concerts, sports events, theater performances and more.
+Citi Entertainment gives Citi customers early access to concerts, sports events, theater performances and more.
 You’ll also get preferred access for better seats or invitations to special events.

 Concierge access for help with the details